Warenga/To-Do/README.md

 Written in <strong>python language</strong> using <strong>flask framework</strong>.
 The UI is <strong>Jinja2 templates</strong> incorporated in <strong>flask twitter-bootstrap</strong>.
 The database is <strong>SQLAlchemy</strong> in <strong>SQlite</strong>.

 Click <a href="http://tolist-staging.herokuapp.com/"> here</a> to view the staged version.
-Login with twitter.
+Login with twitter or signup.

 ### What it does